How to Transition to Veganism: Vegan Beginners Need 5 Steps

 There were many times where I just wanted to eat the same thing at a party!

-Of course, this is easy enough to say, harder to do (especially when everyone else is ordering ice cream and there are no vegan options in sight)!
+Of course, this is easy enough to say – harder to do (especially when everyone else is ordering ice cream and there are no vegan options in sight)!

 So tack your “why” on the fridge, phone, door, where ever else you are bound to look at each day.
 And don’t forget to lean on your support system!

-FAQ From Vegan Beginners
+FAQ For Vegan Beginners

 Vegans avoid certain activities that may involve the mistreatment or unnatural confinement of animals, such: